 Samples of Simple Funeral Program Collages

 Here are a few samples of very simple photo collages that you can easily add to your funeral programs to give them a personal touch.
 Friends and Family love to see photos of their honored loved ones, and their family members.
 In a couple of minutes, you can add a memorial photo collage, and turn a basic funeral or memorial service program into a memorial keepsake that will be a treasured keepsake for years to come.
 Listed below are several funeral collage ideas.
 Also see our article on funeral program pictures.

 Funeral Program Collage 1

-This collage is very simple to create.
+This funeral photo collage is very simple to create.
 Just insert photos using the menu options from Microsoft Word or Microsoft Publisher and resize the photos to make them fit on the document or canvas.
 You may have to resize or crop (cut the photo) to make the photos fit on the page.
-This collage just puts the pictures "one beside the other" with no formal placements or borders.
+This funeral collage just puts the pictures "one beside the other" with no formal placements or borders.
 The top of the collage has a caption of "You Will Always Be Remembered", and there is a black border that helps pull the entire collage together.

 Funeral Program Collage 2